IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

 For more information about the Device Service please review the [OPC UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.

-A separate example configuration [event-registration](./event-registration), which allows monitoring of events or any subtypes for e.g. Conditions or Alarms on an OPC-UA Server is added.
+A separate example configuration [event-registration](./event-registration), which allows monitoring of events or any subtypes for e.g. Conditions or Alarms on an OPC UA Server is added.
 Instructions to register an event to trigger an alarm can be found [here](./event-registration/README.md).

 ## Getting Started